zobtube/zobtube/README.md

 - [ ] Redirect to requested page after login
 - [ ] Add 'set as image' in triage towards videos / actors / channels
 - [ ] Add actor description

+And more to come!
+This list will migrate this Github project view as soon as 1.0.0 is ready.

 ## :page_facing_up: License